 My daughter told me that she has figured out who Santa was: “It’s you, Mom.
 I know that because we never get what we ask for.”

 There’s a problem with that attitude in children.
-And the problem isn’t with Santa.
+And the problem isn’t with the lie of Santa Claus.
 It’s with allowing children to believe they’re entitled.

 I refuse to accept that attitude of entitlement in my children.